 safely on the other side, God caused the wind to stop blowing, and the

 waters rushed back into their regular place.
-And the Egyptiaqns?
+And what about the

-Every single Egyptian chariot, horse and soldier was drowned!
+Egyptians?
+Every single Egyptian chariot, horse and soldier was

-In this wonderful way God saved His people from their former slave
+drowned!
+In this wonderful way God saved His people from their